hudsonruhlig/activity03-r-intro/activity03-r-intro.md

 ================
 Hudson Ruhlig

-Today you will be creating and manipulating vectors, lists, and data frames to uncover a top secret message.
+You will be creating and manipulating vectors, lists, and data frames to uncover a top secret message.

 As you work through this document with your Team members, remember to: